Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

     * The default product plan is a free unlimited plan which can be edited after the product is created.

 5. Click **Publish** to quickly make an API service available from consumption in the Marketplace.

+## Create a mock endpoint

+Create a mock endpoint to simulate the behavior of an API ....

+## Edit a mock endpoint

+...